-The data of the study were collected using the "Personal Information Form" and the "Distance Education Attitude Scale" developed by Arslan and Bircan (2019), which consists of 21 items and 5 factors.
-The scale is coded from 1= "never agree" to 5= "always agree".
+The data of the study were collected using the "Personal Information Form" and the "Distance Education Attitude Scale" developed by Arslan and Bircan (2019) , which consists of 21 items and 5 factors.
+The scale is coded from 1="never agree" to 5="always agree".
 Scale factors consist of "Advantages of Distance Education for Participants" 6 items, "Technical Dimension of Distance Education" 5 items, "Distance Education Request" 4 items, "Teaching Efficiency of Distance Education" 3 items and "Problems Encountered in Distance Education" 3 items.
-Cronbach's α for the overall scale is 0.907.
-The Cronbach alpha values for factors of the scale were; 0.869 for the Advantages of Distance Education for Participants, 0.807 for the Technical Dimension of Distance Education, 0.827 for the Distance Education Request, 0.657 for the Teaching Efficiency of Distance Education and 0.657 for the Problems Encountered in Distance Education for Marticipants, 0.807 for the Orthe Technical Dimension of Distance Education for Marticipants, 0.807 for the Technical Dimension of Distance Education, 0.827 for the Distance Education Request, 0.657 for the Teaching Efficiency of Distance Education and 0.657 for the Problems Encountered in Distance Education found.
-Cronbach's α was found to be 0,78 in this study.
+Cronbach's $\alpha$ for the overall scale is 0.907.
+The Cronbach alpha values for factors of the scale were; 0.869 for the Advantages of Distance Education for Participants, 0.807 for the Technical Dimension of Distance Education, 0.827 for the Distance Education Request, 0.657 for the Teaching Efficiency of Distance Education and 0.657 for the Problems Encountered in Distance Education found.
+Cronbach's $\alpha$ was found to be 0,78 in this study.